Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform

 Google LLC is an Internet giant with a record $22.9 billion in advertising revenues in 2009 and the indisputable leader in Internet search.
 In October 2013, Google's shares surged to a record high of more than $1,000 per share.
 By comparison, its initial public offering in August 2004 was at $85 per share.
 In less than 10 years, Google's share price has increased nearly 1200%!

 Google's mission is to organize the world’s information and make it universally accessible and useful.
 Google Inc. was founded and incorporated in 1998 with its sole focus on its successful search technology.
 Since then, Google has greatly expanded its large portfolio of products and services beyond Internet search.

 Undoubtedly, the sustained competitive advantage of Google is remarkable and a feat worthy of emulation by its competitors.

 Google operates in a very competitive environment.
-As the most visited website in the world, its complex chain of products and services, Google faces competition from organizations of different industries.
+As the most visited website in the world, with its complex chain of products and services, Google faces competition from organizations from different industries.
 Google’s sustained competitive advantage is evident in a few ways, particularly in its superior infrastructure.
-Despite Google’s secrecy, Royal Pingdom reports that Google owns 36 data centers worldwide in 2008 with expansion plans to different geographical sites such as Taiwan, Malaysia and within the United States.
-An estimated 900,000 servers run in the data centers, with the figure envisioned to a staggering figure of 10 million in the future!
+Despite Google’s secrecy, Royal Pingdom reports that Google owns 36 data centers worldwide in 2008 with expansion plans to different geographical sites such as Taiwan, Malaysia, and the United States.
+An estimated 900,000 servers run in the data centers, with the figure envisioned to be a staggering figure of 10 million in the future!

 In the 3rd quarter of 2013, it was revealed that the Internet giant spent $2.3 billion on infrastructure from the announcement of its financial results.
 This is a stark increase of nearly 50% as compared to a year ago.

 Powerful Search Engine

-Even if it’s earliest forms, Google’s search engine received critical acclaim, with PC Magazine naming it in its list of “Top 100 Web Sites and Search Engines for 1998”.
+Even in its earliest forms, Google’s search engine received critical acclaim, with PC Magazine naming it in its list of “Top 100 Web Sites and Search Engines for 1998”.
 Between the year-end 1998 till early 1999, the number of queries increased from 10,000 to 500,000 queries daily.
 Since then, the search engine has been refined and enhanced with newer features.
-In 2010 alone, there were 516 improvements to search, such as Instant Search that provides dynamic results.
+In 2010 alone, there were 516 improvements to search, such as Instant Search which provides dynamic results.